AndresXI/Hexo-Blog/source/_posts/The-Execution-Context.md

 <img src="https://raw.githubusercontent.com/AndresXI/Hexo-Blog/master/window-2.png">

 <br >
 Yes folks, the window object and the keyword 'this' are essentially the same thing...weird huh?
 But this is only true at the global level.
-In javaScript we we create variables and functions (at the global level) they get attached to the global object aka the window object or 'this'.
+In javaScript when we create variables and functions (at the global level) they get attached to the global object aka the window object or 'this'.
 Again this is only happening in the global execution context, yes there can many execution contexts (that on its own can be another post!).
 Say we create a function and a variable at the global level in a javaScript file

  ```
-  const allDogs = 23;
+  var allDogs = 23;

   function allDogsSay() {
     console.log("Woof, Woof!);